 Although the definition of an external link may vary from site to site or from person to person.
-An external link is any link that goes to a different domain.
+An external link is often described as any link that goes to a different domain.
 For example, example.com and someplace.com are considered external links to computerhope.com.

 Other examples of external links